MQB Coursework Assessment#

 Note

-Please read about git branching and merging during teamwork in the Git Chapter, including the “Common Mistakes to avoid…” listed there.
+Please read about Git branching and merging during teamwork in the Git Chapter, including the “Common Mistakes to avoid…” listed there.
 Please also check the Readings & Resources at the end of the chapter.

 Final assessment of computing coursework#

 A written summative assessment of your overall performance will be sent at the end of your computing module or course (e.g., the CMEE computing bootcamp; please refer to your course documentation for specific dates).
-For this, all the weeks scripts (including the Groupwork scripts) will be run / re-run (and logs and feedback returned).
+For this, all the weeks’ scripts (including the Group work scripts) will be run/re-run (and logs and feedback returned).

-Using the testing results, the assessor will exercise their judgment to deduct marks if the weekly directory structure is disorganized, the code inadequately commented or insufficiently documented, the solution is not optimal or correct, or the written components of practicals are not up to the mark (see The Weekly Feedback section).
+Using the testing results, the assessor will exercise their judgment to deduct marks if the weekly directory structure is disorganised, the code inadequately commented or insufficiently documented, the solution is not optimal or correct, or the written components of practicals are not up to the mark (see The Weekly Feedback section).

 Plagiarism#

 Students are encouraged to collaborate for learning, including on the practicals.
 You may often exchange code snippets (solutions to sub-problems within the bigger problem, if you like) or blocks of code to test them.
 Also, two implementations of a coding solution / algorithm might often be very convergent and relatively similar.
-However, unless it is a groupwork practical (see above), extremely similar or identical scripts / code files will be reviewed carefully by assessors.
-To this end, the assessment script will perform a diff on pairs of (non-groupwork) code files to detect “inordinate” degrees of similarity.
+However, unless it is a group work practical (see above), extremely similar or identical scripts / code files will be reviewed carefully by assessors.
+To this end, the assessment script will perform a diff on pairs of (non-group work) code files to detect “inordinate” degrees of similarity.

 Appropriate usage of AI for coding#